-[BS] A112.4.1 Lateral-force distribution.
-Lateral forces shall be distributed among the vertical-resisting elements in proportion to their relative rigidities, except that moment-resisting frames shall comply with Section A112.4.2.
+[BS] A112.4.1 Seismic force distribution.
+Seismic forces shall be distributed among the vertical-resisting elements in proportion to their relative rigidities, except that moment-resisting frames shall comply with Section A112.4.2.

 [BS] A112.4.2 Moment-resisting frames.
 Moment-resisting frames shall not be used with an unreinforced masonry wall in a single line of resistance unless the wall has piers that have adequate shear capacity to sustain rocking in accordance with Section A112.2.2.
-The frames shall be designed in accordance with the building code to carry 100 percent of the lateral forces tributary to that line of resistance, as determined from Equation A1-7.
+The frames shall be designed in accordance with the building code to resist 100 percent of the seismic forces tributary to that line of resistance, as determined from Section A111.2.
 The story drift ratio shall be limited to 0.0075.

-SECTION A113 DETAILED SYSTEM DESIGN REQUIREMENTS
+SECTION A113 DETAILED BUILDING SYSTEM DESIGN REQUIREMENTS